ymbyun/molgw-1.F-openmp-openacc-single-gpu/README.md

 Hi there!
 This is MOLGW 1.F with OpenMP and OpenACC (Single GPU).
 Currently, I'm working on a few things:

-- A manual for how to compile OpenMP and OpenACC versions is coming up.
+- A manual for how to compile OpenMP and OpenACC versions
-- An implementation paper for OpenMP and OpenACC parallelization is coming up.
+- An implementation paper for OpenMP and OpenACC parallelization
-- Multi-GPU support is coming up.
+- Multi-GPU support

 Please let me know if you have any questions. :)